jmcdo29/DnDCharacters/Ryllae_Woodskin/recaps/2022-12-24/Party.md

 The rest of the trip back to Golmars is rather quiet, as our band of travelers makes their way back to Spirits on Tap to make plans of their next move.
-Waiting for them there is none other than Vir Tabelam, with a letter for Maxam regarding information around the Siren's champion, Riven.
-It was said that he did all in his power he could to help keep his people, the denizens of Mare, safe up until the collapse of Unteris.
+Waiting for them there is none other than Vir Tabella, with a letter for Maxam regarding information around the Siren's champion, Riven.
+It was said that he did all in his power he could to help keep his people, the denizens of Mare, safe up until the Joining of Unteris.
 When Mare sunk, Riven used his powers to transform the citizens of Mare into merfolk, Sirens, to allow them to survive the harsh waters, and entrusted his power in the form of an orb to Mother Ocean, one of the deities of the sirens.
 At the new information, Din is sold,